mohamadfg-dev/telegram-v2ray-configs-collector/README.md

-## telegram-v2ray-configs-collector
+## Telegram-V2ray-Configs-Collector

-this tool designed to collect and share V2Ray configs from Telegram Channels this tool helps users bypass internet censorship and enhance their online privacy through various routing and encryption techniques.
+This tool designed to collect and share V2Ray configs from Telegram channels this tool helps users bypass internet censorship and enhance their online privacy through various routing and encryption techniques.

-**⚠️ Warning: The security of the collected V2ray configs is not guaranteed in any way please use to maintain your security in times of essential**
+**⚠️ Warning: The security of the collected V2ray configs is not guaranteed in any way please use to maintain your security in times of essential .**

-**📌 Help us in the telegram channel list ( you can send us telegram channels to [Telegram](https://t.me/mohamaadfg) or in this repository )**
+**📌 Help us in the telegram channel list ( you can send us telegram channels to [Telegram](https://t.me/mohamaadfg) or in this repository ) .**

 ##  Protocol Type Subscription Links